Statement from the artist, Liyou Kebede:

 But the best part of the whole journey was the fact that I was able to be a listener of their stories, the mediator of their problems, and the hope of their future in one way or the other.
 Most of them always tell me, even if I cannot help them directly, I have been breathing space for their problems bottled inside for years.
 It made me feel I did something to impact one’s life.
 And this research has made my respondents feel like there is someone out there interested to listen to their story.
 It was the best experience and one I would love to do again and again.

 About the Artist

 Liyou Kebede was born and raised in Addis Ababa, Ethiopia.
 After she completed high school, she joined EiABC (Ethiopian Institute of architecture and building construction).
 But since she had an interest in visual art, as soon as she completed her 2nd year, she joined the printmaking department at Alle School of fine arts and design.
 Her works mainly focus on human emotion.
 How emotions are being affected with the “make life easier” choices.
 She explores different materials to portray emotions.
 She is known for incorporating screen printing, and glue print technique on her big size scrolled canvases.
 And she uses different ways to present her works for people to engage with their emotions.
 She has been participating in group exhibitions since 2015.
 She is also a self-taught photographer and has held a group photography exhibition.
-She currently reside in Addis Ababa, Ethiopia.
+She currently resides in Addis Ababa, Ethiopia.